Jordan Driving Advice and Car Hire Info

 In cities speed bumps are often unmarked and can cause damage if hit at speed.
 Also beware of drivers braking suddenly after spotting a bump at the last minute.

 Driving In Jordan

-The Desert Highway outside Aqaba, a popular tourist destination, is particularly dangerous because it is narrow, winding, steep, and crowded with trucks.
-If possible, this area should be avoided at night.
-When driving in both urban and rural areas, motorists should beware of both unmarked speed bumps and livestock, including camels, sheep, and goats.
+Avoid driving at night when roads may be poorly lit and livestock, including camels, sheep, and goats are likely to be on the road.
 Collisions between livestock and cars are common in Jordan.
 You should be especially careful when driving in areas with large numbers of pedestrians.
 In Jordanian law a driver is always guilty if they hit a pedestrian.
 If you are involved in such an incident, you could face imprisonment and be liable for the payment of hospital bills and other compensation.
 An unusual element of driving abroad in Jordan is that families sometimes picnic in the central reservations of main roads around Amman.
 You should exercise caution when driving past these impromptu picnic spots.

 Jordan Car Rental –